4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 Maybe I needed to change, maybe mountaineering could shine the path forward.

 Or was I just running away and refusing to admit my own inadequacies.
 How is it that I had done so much, prepared so thoroughly, yet still struggled to find an internship? <br>
-_Madness_.
+**_Madness_**.

 Perhaps my deepest regret of the trip is taking it out on a close friend.
 I recall in the final inn before the push to the summit, we were gathered around the fire, and somehow the conversation drifted to Christianity.
 As someone who struggles with faith but has read more than the average, I was eager to share my stance.
 Perhaps a little too eager, pouncing like a predator that finally spotted prey.
-It wasn't so much of a discussion as it was me layering arguments over argument, cornering her.
+It wasn't so much of a discussion as it was me layering argument over argument, cornering her.
 In hindsight, it was not in good faith.
 I did not enter that discussion with an open mind.
 I went in to inflate my ego, to feel victorious, and re-assure myself that I still had authority over something.
 Looking back, I did her wrong.

 Fortunately, she had the heart to look past my moment of folly, and we remain close friends to this day.